Superlinear-Insights/api_logger/README.md

 # API Logger

-A simple yet powerful gem for logging API requests and responses in Rails applications.
-It automatically stores API interactions in your database with minimal setup.
+A simple gem for logging API requests and responses in Rails applications.
+It automatically logs all outbound HTTP requests with zero configuration needed.

 ## Features

-- Log API requests and responses with a single method call
-- Automatic JSON handling for request parameters and response bodies
-- Configurable table name
+- **Automatic Request Logging**: Automatically logs all outbound HTTP requests made using Net::HTTP
+- **Zero Configuration**: Works out of the box with sensible defaults
+- **Flexible Control**: Easy to enable/disable logging through configuration
+- **Comprehensive Logging**: Captures request parameters, response bodies, status codes, and errors
+- **Database Storage**: All logs are stored in your database for easy querying
+- **Rails Integration**: Seamlessly integrates with your Rails application

 ## Installation